 - Support Team Members’ passion for community service, partnership, and fresh, healthy food access

-- Promote WFM’s “community first” principles
+- Promote WFM’s core values and “Community First” principles

 How to Apply

-- Complete your application by 5:00pm CT on Wednesday, June 1.
+- Complete your application by 11:59pm CST on Thursday, June 15th.

 Process & Timeline

 May 1: Community First Grant Program application opens for Team Members

 June 15: Community First Grant Program application and TL Support Form due

 August 1: Notification sent to Team Member applicants.
 Team Members will be notified if their application has been selected.If selected, your community partner will be asked to complete a grant application.

 September 15: Community First Grant Program application due from Community Partners.
 This application will include questions regarding the community partner’s mission, programs, leadership, impact, community engagement, sustainability, and finances.